AnilaRoy/USELESS-PROJECT_BYTE-BUILDERS/README.md

 <h2>PROJECT DESCRIPTION</h2>

-Rage Typing &amp;amp; Memory Mayhem throws you into a chaotic challenge where sentences scramble , emojis replace your typed words, and memory cards randomly swap or vanish mid-game.
+Rage Typing & Memory Mayhem throws you into a chaotic challenge where sentences scramble , emojis replace your typed words, and memory cards randomly swap or vanish mid-game.
 Can you keep up when everything’s constantly changing?
 Get ready to type, match, and rage like never before!

 <h3>Problem:</h3>
 Just like in life, this game throws constant surprises at you — sentences scramble, words get replaced by emojis, memory cards shuffle unexpectedly.
 These interruptions mirror real-world chaos that disrupts your plans and tests your focus.